All Products

 View the dataset

 After an index update task succeeds, the system automatically registers the Output OSS Path as a dataset.
-You can view it in AI Asset Management - Datasets.
-This dataset, which has the same name as the knowledge base, records the output information from the index-building process.
+View it in AI Asset Management - Datasets.
+This dataset, which has the same name as the knowledge base, records the output information from index building.

 image